post-self/post-self.ink/content/stories/made-in-the-image.md

 She gets her paws beneath my chest and belly and lifts me up.
 Instinctively my four legs splay out to the sides, hunting for purchase.

 "The man smiled to the rabbi and said calmly, "I do not know.
-Perhaps you can go and tell the Artisan who made me: how *ugly* is the vessel you have made.""
+Perhaps you can go and tell the Artisan who made me: how *ugly* is the vessel You have made.""

 As she speaks, she carries me over to the lectern and sets me down gently on its surface.
 It is tilted back slightly, and slippery besides, so it feels dreadfully precarious, but she stays close enough so that there is no drop behind me, only her solid form.